hanpencnd/concordia-bootcamp/README.md

 # Concordia Bootcamp Workshop Fall 2021

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-See further down to learn more!

 ## Objective

 Your challenge is to build a newsfeed app with Contentful API from Dialogue's account.